ROCm/AMDMIGraphX/README.md

 as `-DCMAKE_PREFIX_PATH=depend`.

-If you have sudo access, as an alternative to the rbuild command, you can install the prerequisites just like in the docker file by calling `./tools/install_prereqs.sh`.
+If you have sudo access, as an alternative to the rbuild command, you can install the prerequisites just like in the dockerfile by calling `./tools/install_prereqs.sh`.

 (Note that this script is for Ubuntu.
 By default, all prerequisites are installed at the default location `/usr/local` and are accessible by all users.
 For the default location, `sudo` is required to run the script.